MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 <a name="access"></a>
 ## Access the Cluster

-1. Go to *Resource Groups* by click on the **Resource Groups** button on the left tab bar.
+1. Go to *Resource Groups* by click on the **Resource groups** button on the left tab bar.
 2. Select the resource group we just created.
-3. Select the load balancer's public IPv4 address from the resource list.
-In this exercise, it is called "mlwdemo-lbIp-v4".
+3. Click on the load balancer's public IPv4 address from the resource list.
+For example, it could be `mlwdemo-lbIp-v4`.
 4. From the *Public IP address* view, copy the **DNS Name** value.
 We will use this address to access the cluster.
 ![](images/lbip.png)
 5. Open another tab in the browser and go to the port 8001 of the above address.
-For example `developer-qoyhgz6npg2zg-lb.westus.cloudapp.azure.com:8001`.
+For example `mlwdemo-kgqgheejj3564-lb.westus.cloudapp.azure.com:8001`.
 6. Enter the Admin user name and password set for the cluster when we specified the [deployment configuration](#step8).
-6. You will see MarkLogic administration interface show up.
+6. You will see the MarkLogic *Admin Interface* show up.
 ![](images/adminGui.png)

 <a name="optional"></a>